Gallery Sekiryu : Exhibition and sale of artworks in Matsumoto and Aoyama

 Mineral pigments, oil, acrylic on canvas

-27.3 × 22.0 cm
+27.3 × 22.0

 Solo show

-Shunsuke Osone: Animals, Dry lacquer sculptures
+Shunsuke Osone : Animals, Dry lacquer sculptures

 Matsumoto